 The next diagram shows how an AC mains lamp may be used as a strobing light source using the above circuit.
 Here a triac forms the main switching component receiving the required gate pulses from T2’s collector.

-Thus we see that through the above circuit designs it becomes very easy to make any light a strobe light simply by doing the relevant modifications.
+Thus we see that through the above circuit designs it becomes very easy to make any light a strobe light simply by doing the relevant modifications within a simple transistor based circuit as exlained in the above examples.

 R1, R4, R5 = 680 Ohms,